AriyanPegu/TCS-Root-Tools/README.md

 #IF YOU WANT TO USE THIS TOOLS..??
 #TYPE COMMAND

-pkg install git && https://github.com/AriyanPegu/TCS-Root-Tools && cd TCS-Root-Tools && clear
+clear && pkg install git && https://github.com/AriyanPegu/TCS-Root-Tools && cd TCS-Root-Tools && clear